djorocas/ansible/README.md

  ### Ansible Facts

- Facts are details or piece of information collected from a remote host.
+ Facts are details or piece of information collected from remote hosts,
- Information derived from talking with one's remote systems.
+ information derived from talking with remote systems.
 They can be used for grouping nodes by the type of OS they are running or filtering nodes based on the amount of RAM they have.